ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0605 > Modified Product/Upsert and added a textbox to textara.

 0609 > Created a folder and subfolder images/products in wwwroot.

+0623 > fixed coverType it was providing category option, Fixed by renaming CatrogryId to CoverTypeId and cateforyList to CoverTypeList.